 How do I access El Paso County, Colorado court records online?

 Through Colorado's iCourt portal at iCourt.co — select El Paso County to access both district court (felonies, civil) and county court (misdemeanors, traffic) records in one search.
-El Paso County is fully integrated into iCourt, unlike Denver County which requires a separate portal.
-For Colorado Springs city ordinance violations, the Colorado Springs Municipal Court maintains a separate portal.
-For document-level access, the El Paso County Combined Court Clerk in downtown Colorado Springs handles requests.
+El Paso County is fully integrated into iCourt unlike Denver County.
+For Colorado Springs city ordinance violations, Colorado Springs Municipal Court maintains a separate system outside iCourt.
+For document-level access beyond case indexes, the El Paso County Combined Court Clerk in downtown Colorado Springs handles requests.

 Why might a military-connected subject have no El Paso County court records?

 On-base addresses at Fort Carson, Peterson Space Force Base, Schriever Space Force Base, and the Air Force Academy are federal military jurisdiction.
 Criminal matters that occur on installation property are handled by military courts — they do not appear in iCourt or any Colorado state court portal.
-A subject who lived entirely on-post and had no off-post civilian legal matters will have no El Paso County civilian court record regardless of how long they were stationed here.
+A subject who lived entirely on-post and had no off-post civilian legal matters will have no El Paso County civilian court record regardless of how long they were stationed in Colorado Springs.

 Can I use these searches for jobs, housing, or insurance decisions?